Managing Your Anger Anger management is a commonly used term but many people struggle with…

-Any obsession can be all-consuming, anxiety and depression producing or disruptive to everyday life and relationships.
-Some obsessive thoughts stem from conditions like OCD and some come from unfulfilled desires or a strong attachment to something or someone.
-This can be damaging or distressing when the feelings are directed at someone we cannot have, or they start to interfere with our own life and happiness.
+Any obsession can be all-consuming leading to anxiety and depression spoiling our everyday lives.
+Some have obsessive thoughts that stem from conditions like OCD.
+Whilst others come from unfulfilled desires or a strong attachment to someone.
+This can be distressing when the feelings are directed at someone we cannot have.

 Get some distance

-Putting some physical distance between you and the object of your obsession will make it easier to achieve a healthy mental separation.
-This can be hard at first but proximity will only fuel this unhealthy relationship.
-As time goes by you will find it easier and easier.
+Firstly put some distance between you and the person you’re obsessing over.
+In this way, you can achieve a healthy mental separation.
+This can be challenging at first.
+However, being too close to someone you can’t have will only fuel this unhealthy relationship.
+As time goes by you’ll find it becoming easier.

 Stop feeding the obsession

-An obsession needs to be fed to remain strong.
-Thinking about the person or seeing them may give you a little burst of pleasure as it temporarily feeds the desire.
+Secondly, an obsession needs to be fed to remain strong.
+Thinking or seeing that person may be giving you a burst of pleasure as it temporarily feeds the desire.
 However, you’re only fuelling something which is damaging to your own life.
-Try to stop thinking about them, talking about them and seeing them whenever possible.
+Try to stop obsessing about them, talking about them and seeing them whenever possible.

 If they pop into your head, which they inevitably will, acknowledge the thought and gently tell yourself you’ve decided not to indulge this right now, and distract yourself with other things until the thoughts pass.

 In the midst of a strong obsession you might find that you let all other aspects of your life go unattended.
-Friends, family, relationships, hobbies and work might all benefit from a bit of extra attention so use these as distractions and try and find happiness in other areas of your life.
+Friends, family and work might all benefit from a bit of extra attention.
+So try using these as distractions as well as finding happiness in other areas of your life.

 Many people find that a new job, moving house or going travelling is a helpful new start and aids them in moving on from harmful obsessions.